 United Lutheran Seminary is one seminary with two campuses.

 Our Philadelphia campus is located in the historic and diverse Mt.
-Airy neighborhood in the northwest corner of the city of Philadelphia.
-The campus is walking distance from multiple regional rail trains that can access downtown Philadelphia in 20 minutes.
+Airy neighborhood in northwest Philadelphia.
+The campus is walking distance from multiple regional rail trains that can easily access Center City Philadelphia with connections to the Philadelphia International Airport.

 Our Gettysburg campus is located in historic Gettysburg, Pennsylvania.
 The Seminary is on the famous Civil War Battlefield and actually served as a hospital for soldiers during the battle.